jw2249a/2017-bayes-audit/2017-code/README.md

 no contests are assumed to be required.
 If the ``Possible Contests`` field is missing, all contests are assumed to be possible.
+(These requirements and possibilities are additional requirements and possibilities, above and beyond what may be required or possible as described in the collections file.)

 [Back to TOC](#table-of-contents)